South Africa Partially Reopens Border With Mozambique Amid Post-Election Protests

 Photo by Alfredo Zuniga/AFP via Getty Images.

 On the ground, protesters continue to face violent repression from state security in the form of teargas, rubber bullets, and live ammunition, according to social media videos.
-The government has also threatened to deploy soldiers in order to quell the protest action that has been going on since the announcement of last month’s election results.
+As at last week, the government threatened to deploy soldiers in order to quell the protest action that has been going on since the announcement of last month’s election results.

-Earlier today, videos circulated on social media, showing protesters hanging onto military tanks and they made their march, with users describing it as solidarity from the soldiers.
+Last week, videos circulated on social media, showing protesters hanging onto military tanks as they made their march, with users describing it as solidarity from the soldiers.
 But Wilson says it was an ambush.
 “We were actually ambushed because the military convinced us to come with them.
 Suddenly, they got out of the way and started shooting at us,” says Wilson.

 x.com

-Iria, a creative professional who works between Maputo and Johannesburg, explains that people are protesting out of “hope for improved leadership, for someone who genuinely cares about the population.”
+Iria, a creative professional who works between Maputo and Johannesburg and prefers not to use her last name for fear of state retribution, explains that people are protesting out of “hope for improved leadership, for someone who genuinely cares about the population.”
 Iria adds that demonstrators are also on the streets because they believe the votes were rigged.
 “If 71 percent of the country voted for Frelimo, then why is everyone else protesting?”

 -